-Abbey Road review
+Abbey Road review (May 2014)

 I have two great passions in life: The Beatles, and zebra crossings.
 I love them both equally.
 So a trip to Abbey Road is the perfect day out for me.
 And it's also the perfect place to see a bit of road rage too, and watch some tourists getting shouted at by the London cabbies, which is always fun.
 You will witness more beeping horns and furious hand gestures around here than in any place in London.
 The Beatles famously sang that "All You Need Is Love", but come rush hour in Abbey Road and all that is forgotten.
 They have inadvertently turned this road into a battle-zone between the buses, bikes and Beatles fans.

 But first of all you've got to find the right zebra crossing.
 If all you've seen is the album cover then good luck trying to find it -- you'll have to look about ten times before you focus on the right one.
 It's changed a little bit since The Beatles first crossed the road in 1969.
 There are actually three different crossings just fifty-feet apart (plus another one further up the road), and the orange Belisha beacons make you think you've got the wrong one (they aren't shown on the cover).
 They've also decided to add some stripy white zig-zag lines around it too, so the road markings are totally different these days.
 If you're lucky then you'll find a big group of tourists snapping away on their iPhones to guide you to the right spot.